 These Anti-Doping Rules are sport rules governing the conditions under which sport is played.
-Aimed at enforcing anti-doping principles in a global and harmonised manner, they are distinct in nature from criminal and civil laws, and are not intended to be subject to or limited by any national requirements and standards applicable legal to criminal or civil proceedings.
+Aimed at enforcing anti-doping principles global in a harmonised manner, they are distinct in nature from criminal and civil laws, and are not intended to be subject to or limited by any national requirements and standards applicable to criminal proceedings.
 When reviewing the facts and the law of a given case, all courts, arbitral tribunals and other adjudicating bodies should be aware of and respect the distinct nature of these Anti-Doping Rules.
 The Code should be implemented as these rules represent the consensus of a broad spectrum of stakeholders around the world and is necessary to protect fair sport.